 Not sure if they're the right fit?
 Check out the reviews on these blogs!

-Get a first-run copy while they last!
-It is recommended for young adults and adults 10 and up.
+This story is recommended for young adults and adults 10 and up.
 This is a coming- of-age fantasy unlike anything you've ever read before...

 Within the realms of the Hemlock Forest lies a secret waiting to be discovered...

 Sunshine is just an ordinary girl.
 Living an ordinary life, going to an ordinary school, facing ordinary obstacles of the ordinary fifteen year-old....like what clothes to wear, how to make friends, or what she should do on a Saturday night.
 The only thing that sets her apart from the others is that she often sits alone in the Hemlock Forest near her home.
 People wonder why she spends her time there---there are stories of people going into the forest and never coming out again, about crazy people and animals that live there, and other strange happenings.
 There are fables and legends about the creatures that live there.

 The forest is rarely visited.
 By humans, anyway.

 Maybe there is a real reason why people don't go into the forest.
 But Sunshine just sits and relaxes within the realms of the dark Hemlock forest, thinking about the creatures that were said to live there, and contemplating just how ordinary and unsocial she really is.

 But when she hears a strange sobbing in the woods one evening, she couldn't help but follow the sound.
 What she stumbles across is something unusual; something that may even teach her a lesson about her own life...something extraordinary....